 JPMorgan has been ramping up its efforts to create its own tech innovations … along with most other Wall Street financial firms.
 But this opportunity is a little different offer than say the BNP Paribas accelerator in that JPMorgan and the Chase consumer banking side are unique in how important they are not just to the American financial system, but to the global financial system.

 An Office of Financial Research report last year ranked JPMorgan Chase & Co. is the bank “most integral to the stability of the global financial system.”
 So think of your little band as men and women who can save the world.
 Because JPMorgen Chase has about $2.5 trillion – not billion, trillion – in assets on its books during any given quarter, which throws off something north of $100 billion in top line revenue each year.

 (And let’s not kid ourselves … think of the crazy money Chairman and CEO Jamie Dimon can throw at a problem … or an opportunity.)

 JPMorgan has worked with about 300 early stage firms, making about 30 investments during the last two years and commissioning more than 100 technology projects in just 12 months, according to the release.

 The bank spends more than $9 billion a year on technology, with nearly a third on new investments, according to the release.
 The company has more than 40,000 technologists on its payroll, including 18,000 developers creating intellectual property, many of them now based at 13 special technology hubs around the world.

-Subscribe to our newsletter and receive the latest news and updates from Dispatches Europe.
+Receive the latest news and updates from Dispatches Europe.
 Get lifestyle & culture, startup & tech, jobs and travel news dispatched to your inbox each week.
 Keep up with what's going on in Europe.
 Everything Expat.